 The crisis of capitalism is twisting the tails of local councils in every direction.
 Take interest rates: each new council house costs an average £13,000 to build.
-But the interest paid to moneylenders over a 60-year period will boost this figure to more than £60,000! figure to more than £60,000!
+But the interest paid to moneylenders over a 60-year period will boost this figure to more than £60,000!

-The situation is now so bad that,

-in London, rents only pay one-third of the interest burden.
+The situation is now so bad that, in London, rents only pay one-third of the interest burden.